tropicsquare/libtropic/docs/index.md

     $ pip install gcovr
 ```

-## Examples

-A few examples of library's usage are placed in `examples/` folder.

-## Running tests

-Make sure you have Ceedling installed (as described in Dependencies).
+Then make sure that you have correct version:

-Expected version:

 ```
 $ ceedling version